THE TAG BLOG

 Wayf has taken the same approach as SELF-PORTRAIT with a plastic locking tag.

-Being attached to the inside label of the dress does however reduce its effectiveness in preventing wear and return fraud.
+However, being attached to the inside label of the dress reduces its effectiveness in preventing wear and return fraud.

-It is true the dress might be a little uncomfortable with a large tag poking into the skin of the wearer, but what is a little discomfort to a would-be fraudster?
+The dress might be a little uncomfortable with a large tag poking into the wearer's skin, but what is a little discomfort to a would-be fraudster?

-We are also aware of YouTube videos showing how to prize apart these plastic locking tags which then allows the buyer to reattach the anti return fraud tag.
+We are also aware of YouTube videos showing how to prize apart these plastic locking tags, allowing the buyer to reattach the anti wardrobing tag.

 NET-A-PORTER'S RETURN TAGS

-Net-A-Porter clearly stipulate that returns must sent back with all their tags attached or their return policy becomes invalid.
+Net-A-Porter stipulates that returns must be sent back with all their tags attached, or their return policy becomes invalid.

-While the highly visible security tag is simple in application it is also lacks strength as a loss prevention tool as the return tag can be reattached with a tagging gun.
-The customer just needs to have a supply of black plastic barbs.
+While the highly visible security tag is simple in application, it lacks strength as a loss prevention tool as the return tag is re-attachable with a tagging gun.
+All the customer needs is to have a supply of black plastic barbs.

 YOOX'S RETURN TAGS

-Online retailer YOOX also utilizes the plastic locking tag and return instruction card printed in 9 languages.
+Online retailer YOOX also utilizes the plastic locking tag and return instruction card printed in 9 languages and attaches their anti wardrobing tag to the outside of the garment.

 360 ID TAG – A VERSATILE, TAMPER-PROOF RETURN TAG SOLUTION

-When designing the patent pending 360 ID Tag, we wanted to account for all the scenarios of return fraud.
-Whether it was to stop instances of wear and return or wardrobing, price tag or counterfeit product switching we knew the solution had to be a versatile, robust and fraud proof return tag.
+We wanted to account for all return fraud scenarios when designing the patent-pending, anti wardrobing 360 ID Tag.
+Whether it was to stop instances of wear and return or wardrobing, price tag or counterfeit product switching, we knew the solution had to be a versatile, robust, and fraud-proof return tag.
+With dresses being a common target for return fraud, we show 4 ways to add the anti wardrobing tag to different types of dresses to keep them from being worn and returned in a recent blog post.

-Serial returners have many return fraud tricks that can be stopped
+Serial returners have many stoppable return fraud tricks

-The return tag solution is comprised of a 164’ roll of tag material that you dispense as needed and tamper-evident security seals that are uniquely numbered.
-So even in the unlikely instance where another person has their own supply of 360 ID Tag material, the return tag is non-transferable due to the serial numbers.
+The 360 ID Tag is comprised of a 164’ roll of tag material that is dispensed to the required length and uniquely numbered tamper-evident security seals.
+Even in the unlikely instance where another person has a 360 ID Tag supply, the return tag is non-transferable due to the serial numbers.

 Prevent clothing from being worn and returned with a 360 ID Tag.
 Shown here is the Classic Loop Pack - 22mm.